 pg_dump -U postgres -F d -j 5 db1 -f db1_backup

-PostgreSQL provides a simple tool (pg_dumpall) to back up your all databases using a single command.
+PostgreSQL provides a simple tool (pg_dumpall) to back up all your databases using a single command.
 This tool will dump all PostgreSQL databases of a cluster into one script file.
 It also dumps global objects that are common to all databases.
-You will need superuser privileges to perform to dump all databases.
+Therefore, you will need superuser privileges to perform to dump all databases.

-The basic syntax of pgdump_all command is shown below:
+The basic syntax of the pgdump_all command is shown below:

 pg_dumpall -f backupfile_name.sql